 Dated:

 Jorge A. Aguilar, Superintendent of Sacramento City Unified School District, on Behalf of the District, the District's Governing Board, and all other District Defendants

-APPROVED AS TO FORM AN ID CONTENT:
+APPROVED AS TO FOR RM AND CONTENT:

 Dated: 5/18/2023 DISABILITY RIGHTS CALIFORNIA

-Munmeth Soni
+Munmeeth Soni

 By: Munmeeth Soni Attorneys for Plaintiffs

 5/18/2023 Dated: EQUAL JUSTICE SOCIETY

-Men 2nten

 By: Mona Tawatao

+By: Mona Tawatao

 Attorneys for Plaintiffs

 Dated: NATIONAL CENTER FOR YOUTH LAW

 By: Michael Harris Attorneys for Plaintiffs

+- (10 (202 7 ttorneys for 1 tunitins

 Dated: WESTERN CENTER ON LAW & POVERTY

 Antionette Dozier

-By: Antionette Dozier

-Attorneys for Plaintiffs
+By: Antionette Dozier Attorneys for Plaintiffs

 Dated: LOZANO SMITH

-By: Sloan R. Simmons

-Attorneys for Defendants
+By: Sloan R. Simmons Attorneys for Defendants